kafkesc/ksunami/README.md

   for providing an easy way to plot [Cubic Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Cubic_B%C3%A9zier_curves).
 * Thanks to [flo_curves](https://crates.io/crates/flo_curves) for providing an easy Rust crate to manipulate Bézier curves.
-* Thanks to [librdkafka](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for being an awesome Kafka library, used by pretty much all Kafka clients out there.
+* Thanks to [librdkafka](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for being an awesome Kafka library, used by pretty much all Kafka clients out there, and thanks to the Rust binding [rdkafka](https://crates.io/crates/rdkafka).
 * Thanks to [clap](https://crates.io/crates/clap), for being the awesome-est CLI argument parser in existence.